IBM/spring-alarm-application/DETAILS.md

 For more information, check the [Spring Documentation for Health Information](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html#production-ready-health)

 > **Note:** although it is very simple to author your own REST endpoint for health checks in Spring, doing so means you
-> lose this aggreation behavior, and may miss out on application health issues that Spring is aware of.
+> lose this aggregation behavior, and may miss out on application health issues that Spring is aware of.

 ## Spring metrics